Arberesto/back-end-homework/readme.md

 This is learning purpose repository for my back-end project

-v1 readme: File address should be first argument of cmd
+v2 readme: File address should be first cmd argument, output file - second cmd argument